 Financial measures approved today by City Council will utilize Open Space Impact Fees to help create, expand, and improve five park and green spaces on the South, North, Northwest and Southwest Sides.

-Brown Memorial Park, 634 E. 86th St. Brown Memorial Park in Chatham would be expanded onto an adjacent, .15-acre parcel owned by the Chicago Park District through $105,000 in Open Space Impact Fees.
-The funds would be used for site preparation costs, landscaping, and fencing.
-The balance of the $135,000 project would be financed by the Park District.
+Brown Memorial Park, 634 E. 86th St. Brown Memorial Park in Chatham will be expanded onto an adjacent, .15-acre parcel owned by the Chicago Park District through $105,000 in Open Space Impact Fees.
+The funds will be used for site preparation costs, landscaping, and fencing.
+The balance of the $135,000 project will be financed by the Park District.
 The seven-acre park is named for Sidney Brown, the first African-American firefighter to die in the line of duty in Chicago.

 # # #